gighive/gighive/docs/README.md

 ---

 ## Option B: Install Gighive to an Azure VM (requires an Azure subscription)
-### Default is 64GB, ~10GB of which will be used by the OS.
-So you will have ~54GB of space for media files.
-Make sure prerequisites from above
+Make sure prerequisites from above are installed.

 1. Export Azure Vars (as noted at top of 2bootstrap.sh)
 ```bash